 It was a really special night for a lot of reasons – but what I loved the most was seeing a space typically free of “art” transformed into somewhere where people from all over and from all different backgrounds came together for a night of music, art, and when needed or wanted, good old fashioned laundry. -Georgia Koch, artist

 Founder & Curator: Hassan Nicholas del Campo is a Los Angeles-based artist and social entrepreneur.
 He has curated for Imaginese and is currently a volunteer curator for Lexicon of Sustainability.
 Hassan was also co-founder & owner of Manifesto Cafe, a social enterprise cafe and t-shirt line Wake.Up.Tokyo.
-He is currently Marketing Director of Social Mediums, a marketing agency in Exposition Park.
+He is currently Marketing Director of Social Mediums, a boutique digital marketing agency.

 For information or inquiries contact: bonjou(@)laundry.gallery or 323.387.3880